Matthew 7

 I wrote all that to help prepare us for analysing one difficult passage in the New Testament, however, I don’t believe that Jesus intended His words to be difficult to understand.

 For some people these words are difficult.
 Many incorrectly believe that these verses teach us that it’s absolutely wrong to judge others.
-This is simply not true; it is not always wrong to judge others.
+This is simply not true, it is not always wrong to judge others.

 Jesus is laying down a general principle here, but He isn’t limiting all types of judging.
-How do I know?
+How do we know?
 Well, the Scriptures authorise certain actions that simply cannot be done without humans exercising judgment upon others.
-Let me give you a few examples to think about.

 1. Consider our judicial system.